adc17/CV/README.md

 [Skills](#skills) | [Education](#education) | [Interests and Hobbies](#interests-and-hobbies)

-I am a former Editor and Copywriter enrolled at Makers Academy, which is among the most selective dev bootcamps in the world.
-After graduating from Oxford University, I moved to Quebec and picked up French—now I have decided to learn the most important language of the 21st century!
+I am a former Editor and Copywriter who graduated from Oxford University and relocated to Quebec.
+After learning French, I decided to master a new language and enrolled at Makers Academy, one of the most selective dev bootcamps in the world.
+I have been delighted by programming so far.

-I value pair programming, best practices, and continued chances to upskill.
 I am motivated by coding's endless scope for self-improvement, and by the chances it offers to work collaboratively.
 I also take my Quebec integration seriously—I'm keen to find work at a francophone company where I can elevate my French from fluency to full bilingualism.

+My ideal team environment is both friendly and hard-working; it values pair programming, best practices, and continued chances to upskill and grow.

 ## Skills